ReBoot: Episodes

-Season 1
+Season 1 (1994–95)

 Each installment of the first season was a self-contained episode except for the two-part finale.
 When the User loads a game, a game cube drops on a random location in Mainframe, sealing it off from the rest of the system and turning it into a gamescape.
 Bob frequently enters the games, reboots to become a game character, and fights the User's character to save the sector.
 If the User wins a game, the sector the cube fell in is destroyed, and the sprites and binomes who were caught within are turned into energy-draining, worm-like parasites called nulls.
 When this happens, they are said to be "nullified".

-In the United States, the show was aired on the ABC Network and had to comply with Broadcast Standards and Practices.
+In the U.S., the show was aired on the ABC Network and had to comply with Broadcast Standards and Practices.
 This was lampooned in "Talent Night", where almost every act for Enzo's party is banned by Prog Censor Emma See and the Small Town Binomes sing their hit BSnP ("It's fun to play/In a non-violent way").

-Season 2
+Season 2 (1995–96)

 The second season was initially as episodic as the first but later featured an extended story arc that began with the season's fifth episode, "Painted Windows".
 The arc revealed that Hexadecimal and Megabyte are siblings, and introduced an external threat to Mainframe: the Web, which was set up in fearful mentions in "High Code" and "Painted Windows".
 The sixth episode, "AndrAIa", also saw a new character in the titular AndrAIa join the cast.
 Creator Gavin Blair has said the move to a longer arc came from "shrugging off the shackles of ABC and their BS&P" after being cancelled.
 The last episode would reveal Megabyte's ships were called ABCs.

 A creature from the Web entered Mainframe from Hexadecimal's looking glass (which was shattered by Mike the TV), bonding with her.
-Mainframe's nulls reacted spontaneously and covered her to form a monster dubbed Nullzilla, which was defeated and neutralized by the protectors of Mainframe.
+Mainframe's nulls reacted spontaneously and covered her to form a monster named Nullzilla, which was defeated and neutralized by the protectors of Mainframe.
 The Web creature located Megabyte, took him over and forced him to merge with Hexadecimal, forming a next-gen super-virus called Gigabyte.
 Gigabyte was eventually neutralized as well, but the Web creature escaped into the bowels of Mainframe, where it began stealing energy to stay alive and grow.
 Mouse, a mercenary and old friend of Bob's, helped to find the Web Creature, but was almost destroyed by a bomb set by her employer, Turbo.
 The explosion created a "tear" (an unstable energy-based anomaly) which the Web creature used to create a portal to the Web.
 The protectors of Mainframe had to team up with Megabyte and Hexadecimal to close the portal.
 An army of CPU police clashed with an invasion of creatures from the Web.
 In the midst of the chaos, Megabyte betrayed the alliance (with the CPUs calling the ABCs "treacherous dogs!"), crushing Bob's keytool, Glitch, and sending him into the Web portal before closing it.